[ Printer Friendly Version ] [ Report Abuse ]

 “Told you,” Lily taunted.

 Remus barely heard her voice; he was too entranced.
 The Ravenclaw wore dark blue Roman style clothing, white cords holding her draping silhouette in place, and shifted a long skinny pike to her other hand as she greeted someone with a hug.
-However, it was the red Phrygian cap atop her head that finally gave her costume away; she was Marianne, the personification of liberty and reason and national emblem of the Muggle French Republic.
+However, it was the red Phrygian cap atop her head that finally gave her costume away; she was Marianne, the female personification of liberty and reason and national emblem of the Muggle French Republic.

 “Merlin, she’s clever,” the Head Girl laughed.